 First saute your leeks in the olive oil until they are tender.
 Set them aside.

-Next saute the mushrooms until they are tender, set them aside
+Next saute the mushrooms with the fresh thyme, until they are tender, set them aside

 Saute the zucchini- lightly browing it, and set it aside.

 Saute the spinach and set it aside.